 Step 6.
-Update or correct the BOIR if there is any change to the BOI or if there is any inaccuracy in the previously submitted BOIR.
+File an updated or corrected BOIR if there is any change to or inaccuracy in the previously submitted BOIR.

 Note that the BOI reporting obligation is an ongoing obligation.
 A corrected report must be filed within 30 calendar days after the reporting company becomes aware of or has reason to know of an inaccuracy of any information previously reported.
 An updated report must also be filed within 30 calendar days after any change to the information previously submitted, including: